mattdailis/neira/README.md

 This website is hosted on GitHub Pages.
 GitHub Pages allows for two options for hosting: dedicate a branch to be the hosted branch, or host from the `docs` folder of your main branch.
 This website is hosted from the `docs` folder.

 # Architecture
-- `neira_scrape`: a python package responsible for downloading data from row2k and cleaning it
+- `neira/scrape`: a python package responsible for downloading data from row2k and cleaning it
-- `neira_dot`: python program that generates graphviz visualizations based on downloaded data
+- `neira/dot`: python program that generates graphviz visualizations based on downloaded data
 - `neira_ui`: user interface code, using svelte framework

 # Glossary